kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 Options:
 * *File extension*: File extension of the output image.
   This overrides the file extension in the main dialog.
-* *Perform export for*: Whether to export each layer separately ("Each layer"), each top-level layer or layer group separately ("Each top-level layer or group"), or a single image containing all layers ("Entire image at once").
+* *Perform export*: Whether to export each layer separately ("For each layer"), each top-level layer or layer group separately ("For each top-level layer or group"), or a single image containing all layers ("For the entire image at once").
   The latter two options provide multi-layer export.
 This allows exporting e.g. multi-page PDFs or animated GIFs per top-level layer group and/or with additional custom procedures applied before the export.
 * *Image filename pattern*: Filename pattern available when a single image is exported (the "Entire image at once" option is selected).
   The text entry next to `Save as` still applies to individual layer names (since some multi-layer file formats also store layer names, e.g. TIFF or PSD).